nckstwrt/SafeDiscLoader2/Example Config Files/README.md

 # SafeDiscLoader2 Config Files
 Example JSON based config files to assist with extra cd checks on some games.
-Config files can also be modified to assist in debugging issues, logging, ejecting the safedisc debugger, etc
+Just add the text like the below into a text file called version.json and place next to version.dll for it to take effect Config files can also be modified to assist in debugging issues, logging, ejecting the safedisc debugger, etc

 ## Example 1 (Kohan: Immortal Sovereigns):